zenners/sql-bootcamp/README.md

 -- we can add parenthesis for clarity.
 When adding more calls together, the parenthesis will be necessary select distinct(c) from t1
 ```

-**Challenge**: retrieve the distinct rating types out films could have in our database.

 ## 3.3.
 COUNT Function